Home/Blog/Aristocrat vs. SunSetter vs. Marygrove

 This is our honest breakdown of where these brands actually differ—not marketing claims, but real-world differences we see on patios across South Jersey.

 Solution-dyed acrylic with Teflon® coating.
 The color is baked into the fiber during manufacturing, not applied to the surface.
+Acrylic gives you added rigidity, better water repellency, and noticeably less wrinkling than polyester.
 The Teflon coating repels water and resists staining.
 12-year fade warranty—best in the industry.
-Fabric stays taut and wrinkle-free.

 A competitor’s awning showing visible fabric wrinkles shortly after installation.
-Thinner fabrics without Teflon coating are more prone to this.
+Thinner polyester fabrics are more prone to this.

 Somfy is the world’s leading motorization brand for awnings and window treatments.
 Their motors use torque sensing technology that ensures the awning rolls all the way in every single time—year after year.
 Consistent, reliable retraction that protects your fabric.